rafaeljusto/xpbonds/README.md

 [![GoDoc](https://godoc.org/github.com/rafaeljusto/xpbonds?status.png)](https://godoc.org/github.com/rafaeljusto/xpbonds)
 [![license](http://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/rafaeljusto/xpbonds/master/LICENSE)

-[Serverless solution](https://github.com/rafaeljusto/xpbonds/blob/master/cmd/xpbonds-serveless/main.go) to download, parse and analyze bond reports from [XP Investments](https://www.xpi.us).
+[Serverless solution](https://github.com/rafaeljusto/xpbonds/blob/master/cmd/xpbonds-serveless/main.go) to parse and analyze bond reports from [XP Investments](https://www.xpi.us).
 It was built to run in [AWS Lambda service](https://aws.amazon.com/lambda/).
 There's also a [common HTTP server solution](https://github.com/rafaeljusto/xpbonds/blob/master/cmd/xpbonds/main.go) that can be used in other environments.

 How does it works?
 ------------------

-The service receives a link to download a PDF report from XP Investments like the bellow.
+The service receives the Focused Lists report from XP Investments, in Excel format (xlsx), like the bellow.

 ![XP Investments Report Example](https://github.com/rafaeljusto/xpbonds/raw/master/xpbonds.png "XP Investments Report Example")

-It will convert the PDF into an Excel spreadsheet using the [PDFToExcel](https://www.pdftoexcel.com/) service.
-The generated Excel will be analyzed filtering undesired bonds with the following rules:
+The Excel report will be analyzed filtering undesired bonds with the following
+rules:

 * Coupon must be equal or greater than 5%
 * Maturity must be in the next 6 years